Competency-Based Interview Questions

 In which areas would you like to develop further?

 Also, you can take a look at our end-to-end interview guide to kickstart your preparation!

 Competency-based interviews are widely used across all industries and levels of seniority, from entry-level to executive roles.
 They give the interviewer an opportunity to hear about a candidate's previous experience and skills, specifically focusing on the actions of the candidate.
 For that reason it is essential that candidates take the time to update their job resumes and prepare for these types of questions - know what your key skills are and be ready to give examples of how you have showcased them in the past.
 The above-mentioned range of sample questions will give you an idea of what competencies the interviewer may be looking for.

 Are you looking for a new role?
 Find our most recent vacancies here.

-At Parity we’re so much more than recruiters.
-As micro-specialists in product management, marketing, communications and digital recruitment we’re obsessed by adding value to our community.
-We don’t just have an outstanding reputation for matching great talent with the best companies, we’re also proud to invest 10% of our annual profits into industry training and events through Parity Plus, a recruitment industry first in Australia.
+At Parity, we’re so much more than recruiters.
+As specialists in product management, pricing, digital, marketing, communications and data analytics recruitment, we’re obsessed with adding value to our community.
+We don’t just have an outstanding reputation for matching great talent with the best companies, we’re also proud to invest 10% of our annual profits into industry insights and events through Parity Plus, a recruitment industry first in Australia.

 Find more information, contact us at +61 2 8068 2016 or +61 3 9923 8081.

 Email us at:email@example.com